linemos/introduction-to-kubernetes/tasks/README.md

  7) [Autoscaling of application](autoscaling-of-application.md)

 ## Final Tasks
-Before you finish the workshop!
+Before you finish the workshop, you must either turn off billing or delete your cluster in order to avoid being billed after the free trial expires.
  - [Delete your cluster](final-tasks.md)

 ## Extra Tasks
-Tasks if you have finished the other tasks but are not yet ready for final tasks
+Tasks if you have finished the other tasks and want to learn more, here are some extra tasks.
  * [Extra tasks](extra-tasks.md)

+## Further reading:
 Want more information about our application?
-[Check out this page](more-information.md). 😊
+[Check out this page](more-information.md).

+Visit the [Kubernetes documantaion](https://kubernetes.io/docs/concepts/) to learn more.